dhis2/app-platform/docs/usage/dependencies.md

 ## DHIS2 Standard Libraries

 The following NPM packages are automatically provided by the platform, so their version is fixed and cannot be overwritten.
-You can reference these libraries from your source code, and can add them to your package's peer dependencies, but they should **not** be included as runtime dependencies (if they are, they will be ignored)
+You can reference these libraries from your source code without specifying them as explicit dependencies.
+If you specify a different version of one of these libraries as a runtime dependency in your `package.json`, particularly for dependencies like `react` and `@dhis2/app-runtime` which require stable references, you may need to add a `resolutions` field to ensure that you don't have duplicate versions in your application bundle.

 -   `@dhis2/app-runtime`
 -   `@dhis2/ui-core`